anurag0713/SwiftFormGuard/README.md

 ## ✨ Features

 - Modular validation rules (required, email, numeric, password, etc.)
-- Developer-defined field types for reusable validation
+- Developer-defined field keys for the field which get returned in form of dict on successfull validation
-- Full control over validation logic and error strings (coming-soon)
+- Full control over validation logic and error strings
 - Clear API for showing/hiding inline errors
-- Override built-in rules without modifying the core lib (coming-soon)
+- Custom rules

 ---

 ## 🛠 Installation

-SwitfFormGuard was originally built for personal use, so customization of validation rules or error messages currently requires modifying the core source files.
-This is a known limitation and improvements are in progress to support external rule injection and message overrides.
+SPM and Cocoapods coming soon.

 In the meantime, feel free to copy the `SwiftFormGuard` folder directly into your project and make any modifications needed to suit your use case.